merci-libre/python-sat/readme.md

 - [Licensing](<#Licensing>)
 - [Reporting Issues](<#Reporting-Issues>)

+# Description
+This project was created for my Introduction to Computer Programming at Loyola University (COMP170).
+Since I had a little bit more programming experience, I wanted to make something not just required for the course, but something that I could use outside of the course, and continue working on as a developer.

+It does dive into some rather advanced topics not covered in the course, such as concurrency, data structures, and design around configuration.
+If you're interested in reading more about the project itself.
+I created a full introspective documentation on the project inside of the [documentation folder](<#documentation/>) for you to read, as well as all the images, presentations, alongside information on the project.

 # Requirements
 `python-sat` was developed and tested on Arch and Debian Linux on python **version 3.13.7**